 Additionally, different states have different programs available for solar incentives.
-2021 is the final year of the federal solar investment tax credit, which allows homeowners to deduct 22% of their solar costs.
-The expiration of this program makes state solar programs even more important.
+2021 was scheduled to be the final year of the federal solar investment tax credit, which allows homeowners to deduct a large percentage of their solar costs.
+The expiration of this program is now unknown.
+Because the expiration of federal programs are unknown, state solar programs are even more important.
 Some states, like Florida and California, have generous solar incentives that can save you a tremendous amount of money.
 Meanwhile, other states (for instance, Arkansas) have no solar incentives of any kind.

 The climate where you install your home solar power system also plays a significant role.
 In general, solar panels will produce more energy when they’re located in sunny, dry climates as opposed to cloudy, wet areas.
 That’s why residential solar power is so popular in the American Southwest and relatively less so in the Pacific Northwest.

 How Long Does It Take For a Solar Install to Pay For Itself?